decentralized-identity/linked-vp/spec/spec.md

 Independent of the successful verification of linked presentations, [verifiers][verifier] should note that a linked verifiable presentation only proves control over the [holder's][holder] DID at the time of link creation.
-[Verifiers][verifier] SHOULD NOT grant access solely based on a linked presentation and SHOULD in addition launch a separate interactive request to receive prove control over the [holder's][holder] DID.
+[Verifiers][verifier] SHOULD NOT grant access solely based on a linked presentation and SHOULD in addition launch a separate interactive request to receive proof of control over the [holder's][holder] DID.

 ## Conformance